zer0problem/zer0problem/_posts/2021-04-11-node-system.markdown

 For construction and management we need some info about types for this
 ![type_metadata](/images/nodesystem/type_metadata.png)
-In addition to it's structors this can contain anything you need to properly store the thing and fun meta-data about it like a display-friendly name, what types it can be converted to or its mothers maiden name.
+In addition to it's destructor and different constructors this can contain anything you need to properly store the thing and fun meta-data about it like a display-friendly name, what types it can be converted to or its mothers maiden name.

 We need to have a list of all the members in a script that aren't trivially constructible/copy-able.
 There's also a thing we can do with seperating things that still need to be default constructed.